 Reverse engineers an existing database and generates EntityFramework Code First POCO classes, DbContext and Configuration mappings.
+Works for

 This has now been made into a visual studio extension.
 See documentation tab for further details.

 Head over to here to watch a video on how it works.

 Highly customisable output

 This generator was designed to be customisable from the very beginning, and not fixed and rigid like other generators.

 - Specify additional base interfaces for your DB context interface.
 E.g. IDisposable

 - Specify the base classes for the DB context.
 E.g. for ASP.NET Identity use IdentityDbContext<ApplicationUser>

 - Specify which connection string to use.
 The generator will search your whole solution for it.